wcaune/MacNOvADAQ/README.md

 so that each time we run **`JustDoIt.sh`**, the Real VNC viewer is ready to connect.

 - The password is the common password for remote control room since 2017.

+## Connect to NearDet-4 with MacOS 15.3

+We now run Synoptics display on NearDet-4 server and we have to update `pkgs/NovaControlRoom/scripts/Connections.py' and
+`pkgs/NovaRemoteControlRooms/Tools.py`

+And on MacOS 15, we should use the 3-year-old version of `JustDoIt.sh` to connect smoothly.